spackmat/threema-msgapi-sdk-php/README.md

 * PHP7.2 has libsodium compiled in.
 If we target 7.2 as the minimum version, a whole lot of complicated code from the official version is no longer needed.
 We can delete the older PECL sodium drivers and the driver selection code.
 The Salt git submodule is no longer needed.
 * Composer means that we can delete the phar command line runner, delete the two autoloaders that `require` a lot of files and do static initialisation for every page load (even if Threema is not being used)
 * Fix some of the problems caused by the above, plus some broken type hints (for phpStorm), and split the (small number of) unit tests out to a separate `/test` directory so they do not clutter an authoritative classmap
-* Add the missing bulk lookup function (not implemented in PHP)
+* Add the missing bulk lookup function (not implemented in PHP, hard to add by subclassing one of the alternatives because some important methods on the Connection class are private)
 * In general, try to adhere to modern php package standards so that it is more comfortable to use this in other projects.
-For example, a [botman](https://github.com/botman/botman) integration
+For example, make a [botman](https://github.com/botman/botman) integration possible

 Versioning